bluzukk/appraisal-emotion-classification/README.md

+*This repository contains the Appraisal enISEAR dataset.
+A reannotation of the enISEAR corpus with Cognitive Appraisal.*
-*This repository contains data and python code that was used for the experiments in the paper*
+*Further, this repository contains and python code that was used for the experiments in the paper*
 *[Appraisal Theories for Emotion Classification in Text](https://arxiv.org/abs/2003.14155).*

-*In addition, this repository contains scripts to reproduce the results of the models reported in the paper
+*In addition, this repository provides scripts to reproduce the results of the models reported in the paper.*
-and to automatically create corpora annotated with appraisals using corpora, which are annotated with emotions.*
+*For more information about the Appraisal enISEAR dataset see the [Corpora Overview](corpora/CORPORA.md).*

 <br>
 <br>